 Get info, and feel at home abroad!

-The process of moving to Sweden is simple as long as you have all of the correct documents.
-Like most aspects of moving to Sweden, if you are an EU citizen there is very little you will have to do.
-For example, EU nationals moving from within the EU to Sweden do not need to declare their goods at the Swedish border.
-However, if an EU national is moving to Sweden after having spent a year or more in a non-EU country, then they will have to declare their goods.
-Nationals of countries outside of the EU will have to show evidence that the household goods they are moving are their own, used personal goods.
+Moving to Sweden is a simple process if you have all the correct documents.
+Like most aspects of moving to Sweden, if you’re an EU citizen there is very little you’ll have to do.
+For example, EU nationals moving from another EU country to Sweden do not need to declare their goods at the Swedish border.
+Non-EU nationals must show evidence that the household goods they are moving are their own, used personal goods.
+You can claim an exemption from customs and VAT when moving to Sweden from outside the EU.
+Depending on your situation, there are different regulations regarding this.
+You can find them on the Swedish Customs website (Tullverket).

 Read our complete guide on relocating to Sweden

-Knowing the steps for how to get a Swedish visa depends on your nationality.
+The steps for getting a Swedish visa depend on your nationality.
 EU/EEA residents have a right to residence in Sweden and do not need permission to live and work in the country.
-Likewise, EU/EEA residents can also move to Sweden without a job and spend a few months job searching.
+Similarly, they can move to Sweden without a job and spend a few months searching for one.

 Read our complete guide on visas & work permits in Sweden

-Finding accommodation in Sweden is difficult.
-When looking how to rent a house in Sweden, you will need to familiarize yourself with the concept of first and second-hand leases.
+Finding accommodation in Sweden can be difficult.
+When looking into how to rent a house in Sweden, you’ll need to familiarize yourself with the concept of first- and second-hand leases.
 A first-hand lease refers to someone who rents directly from the owner of the apartment.
 A second-hand lease refers to renting from the first renter.
 This is also called a sublet in other countries.
-Second-hand leases typically last only one year before the original renter must return, or the landlord will put the apartment back on the market.
-Due to second-hand leases, many Swedish natives and foreigners alike find themselves needing to find a new place every year.

-To avoid the complication of first and second-hand leases, foreigners planning to stay in Sweden long-term should look into buying a house.
-The process to buy a house in Sweden as a foreigner is fairly straightforward and expats will not face many restrictions.
-Like with rentals, average house prices are high even when buying, but expats will have many types of houses to choose from.
+To avoid the complications of first and second-hand leases, foreigners planning to stay in Sweden long-term should consider buying a house.
+The process of buying a house in Sweden is fairly straightforward for foreigners, who won’t face many restrictions.
+As with rentals, however, average house prices are high, but expats will have many types of houses to choose from.

-Expats moving to the Scandinavian country should be aware that much of their salary will go towards their housing in Sweden.
+You should be aware that a large portion of your salary will go towards housing.
 Whether it is the cost of the average rent or Swedish utility prices, prices throughout the country are high.
-In recent years, Sweden’s housing shortage has gradually improved, but, on the whole, expats still find this shortage to be one of the most frustrating aspects about moving to Sweden.
+Expats find the housing shortage one of the most frustrating aspects of moving to Sweden.

 Read our complete guide on housing in Sweden

 Sweden’s healthcare system and health insurance is world renowned.
-The country has such an effective scheme in place that many other countries around the globe use it as a model for their own healthcare system.
-Part of the reason is that the public health system is so comprehensive that many residents do not feel the need for private insurance in Sweden.
+The country's effective scheme is one of the most prominent in the world.
+Part of the reason is that the public health system is so comprehensive that many residents don’t feel the need for private insurance in Sweden.
 In fact, less than 10% of native Swedes use private insurance.

 Read our complete guide on insurance & healthcare in Sweden